Caroline Durieux: Death and legacy

-Durieux died on November 26, 1989 in Baton Rouge, Louisiana.
+Durieux died on November 26, 1989, in Baton Rouge, Louisiana.
 Her papers are held at Louisiana State University and the Archives of American Art.

 In 2010, a retrospective, "Caroline Durieux: A Radioactive Wit", was exhibited at the LSU Museum of Art.
-In 2018 she was profiled in a short film on New Orleans public TV, WYES, as part of the station's "Tricentennial Moments" campaign honoring the city.
+In 2018, she was profiled in a short film on New Orleans public TV, WYES, as part of the station's "Tricentennial Moments" campaign honoring the city.

+Also in 2018, the Hermes Mardi Gras parade superkrewe included a float titled Caroline Durieux that was inspired by Swine Maskers, one of the titular artist's lithographs from the book Mardi Gras Day.